hats-np/avis-imgv/README.md

-should_wait | Should wait for image to finish loading before advancing to the next one | true metadata_tags | Metadata visible in the Image Information side pannel(when opened) | Date/Time Original, Created Date, Camera Model Name, Lens Model, Focal Length, Aperture Value, Exposure Time, ISO, Image Size, Color Space, Directory frame_size_relative_to_image | White frame size relative to smallest image side | 0.2
+should_wait | Should wait for image to finish loading before advancing to the next one | true metadata_tags | Metadata visible in the Image Information side pannel(when opened) | Date/Time Original, Created Date, Camera Model Name, Lens Model, Focal Length, Aperture Value, Exposure Time, ISO, Image Size, Color Space, Directory frame_size_relative_to_image | White frame size relative to smallest image side | 0.2 scroll_navigation | Should scroll be used for navigation | true

 ### Multi Gallery